THENDO25/requirement-analysis/README.md

 Requirement Analysis is a crucial phase in the Software Development Lifecycle (SDLC) that focuses on defining, documenting, and validating the requirements of a software system.
 It involves a systematic approach to gathering, analyzing, and specifying the functional and non-functional requirements of the system.
 During Requirement Analysis, stakeholders' needs and expectations are gathered through various techniques, such as interviews, surveys, workshops, and observation.
 The gathered requirements are then analyzed, refined, and documented in a clear and concise manner.

 The importance of Requirement Analysis cannot be overstated.

-It:
-Ensures that the software system meets the stakeholders' needs and expectations Reduces the risk of project failure due to misunderstood or missing requirements Saves time and resources by identifying and addressing potential issues early on Improves communication among stakeholders, developers, and testers Provides a clear foundation for the design, development, testing, and maintenance of the software system In the context of this project, Requirement Analysis will be applied to a booking management system, ensuring that the software meets the needs and expectations of its users.
+* It ensures that the software system meets the stakeholders' needs and expectations
+* Reduces the risk of project failure due to misunderstood or missing requirements *Saves time and resources by identifying and addressing potential issues early on *Improves communication among stakeholders, developers, and testers *Provides a clear foundation for the design, development, testing, and maintenance of the software system